rnleach/sonde/README.md

 Some experimental analysis techniques for analyzing the atmospheric stability related to wildfire plumes are also included. ![screenshot with fire plume analysis view](./screenshots/FirePlumes.png)

-## Future Development
- - A data downloader and manager.
- - Saving and loading of the configuration and colors.
- - For a more complete and up to date list of issues and enhancements see the [issues][issues] page.

 [bufkit]:http://training.weather.gov/wdtd/tools/BUFKIT/index.php
 [sharppy]:https://github.com/sharppy/SHARPpy